Case Study: iApply Loan Application Flow

 Additionally, the layout of the form was really unclear and not intuitive – much more like a spreadsheet than actual software.
 For example, if you’d listed on an earlier page that you earned dividends from investments, the statement of position would not recognise that, and you would have to enter that manually (whereas in reality it could be partly prefilled based on information you’d already provided).

 This section came at the end of a form that was already 30 pages long and by this stage the customer was tired/bored – and this was the hardest section of the form by far.
 Again, it was a big driver of drop-off and consumed hundreds of man-hours of follow-ups from the operations team.
-Leveraged employed a guy full-time to call customers at this stage and coax them through to the end of the application.

 • Rental income